24 Preludes, Op. 11 (Scriabin): Preludes

-Prelude in C major, Op.
-11, No. 1
+No. 1 in C major

-Alexander Scriabin's Prelude in C major, Op.
-11, No. 1, was composed in November 1895 in Moscow.
+Prelude No. 1 was composed in November 1895 in Moscow.
 Here Scriabin's virtuosic sustain pedaling assembles clusters of up to seven different diatonic notes in an exquisite sonority that Scriabin himself used to describe as a "psychic shift".

 The whole melody of this prelude consists of 240 eighth-notes, being the opening chord of this piece C-D-E-F-G-A, with the C-major tonic in the bass.
 The time value for each eighth note changes whenever the tempo flexes, as can be noticed in the second group of notes in the 2nd bar, which measures less than half the tempo of the second group in the 14th bar.
 This piece has 26 bars and takes about one minute to be played with a Vivace tempo marking.

-Prelude in E minor, Op.
-11, No. 4
+No. 4 in E minor

-Scriabin's Prelude in E minor, Op.
-11, No. 4, composed in Moscow in 1888, was the first of the 24 preludes, Op.
+Prelude No. 4, composed in Moscow in 1888, was the first of the 24 preludes, Op.
 11 written by Scriabin.
 Intended originally as a ballade, the piece was reworked to its present form and entitled Prelude.
 Despite the fact that both hands have beautiful melodies indicated with tenutos in bars 1-3-9-11, and the alto voice in the 16, the one for the left hand seems to take the credit as the most beautiful between the two.
 Tenths arpeggiated in bars 20-23 lead to the top note of the chord to fall on the beat.

 This composition's structural form is A (bars 1-8), A repeated (9-14), bridge (15-19), and coda (20-24), being that the second phrase repeats the first a fourth lower.
 It is 24 bars long with a Lento tempo marking, and it takes about two minutes to be played.